lhao03/lhao03.github.io/index.markdown

 description: I'm Lucy!
 ---

 I'm in my last year of chemistry and computer science at UBC, where I dabble at the intersection of molecules, systems and algorithms.
-I enjoy learning about how and why things work, especially through the lens of analytical and physical chemistry.
+I enjoy learning about how and why things work, especially through the lens of physical chemistry.
 Some questions I have are:

 - how can computation be applied to chemical chaos?
-- how can we develop more efficient and robust methods to predict and simulate chemical properties from first principles?
+- how can we develop more efficient and accurate methods to predict and simulate chemical properties from first principles?
 - and in the meantine, how can we develop scienfitically accurate machine learning tools for chemistry?

 ## Research